 Multi-use Refill Pouches: Great for larger volumes, they have resealable opening like spouts with caps.
 These pouches enable multiple refills, optimizing convenience.

 Taking a closer look, refill pouches pride themselves with complex construction typically involving multiple layers tailored to maintain liquid reliability.
-Below is a breakdown:
+Below is a typical breakdown:

 Outer layer: Nylon and PET reinforce durability and prevent common issues like pinholes, ensuring your pouches are long lasting.
 Nylon and PET are flexible materials, which allow them to conform to the shape of its contents and surroundings without easily breaking.
 This flexibility helps prevent stress points that could lead to these pinholes.